bualuk/cisc187-assignments/lab23-stack/README.md

 to function as both the backing store and as providing the capabilities of a stack.

-Create public members to store the valye type and the container type:
+Create public members to store the value type and the container type:

 ```cpp